-- i) 100% of the basic gross earnings for the initial one (1) week of parental/adoption leave while an Employment Insurance waiting period is being served (i.e., if the Member is not a birth mother who has already served an Employment Insurance waiting period for her current leave); - ii) during the following ten (10) weeks of parental/adoption leave: - a. if the Member opts to receive standard Employment Insurance parental leave benefits, the difference between 95% of the basic gross earnings and the amount of Employment Insurance earnings the Member is expected to receive if the Member qualifies for Employment Insurance benefits; or - b. if the Member opts to receive extended Employment Insurance parental leave benefits, the difference between 73% of the basic gross earnings and the amount of Employment Insurance earnings the Member is expected to receive if the Member qualifies for Employment Insurance benefits. - iii) Top Up will not be provided for the balance of the parental leave; and iv) at the end of the Member's leave for which EI benefits under their claim have been paid to completion, the University will provide a return to work bridging benefit of 100% of the basic gross weekly earnings for an additional one (1) week prior to the Member returning to work.
+- i) 100% of the basic gross earnings for the initial one (1) week of parental/adoption leave while an Employment Insurance waiting period is being served (i.e., if the Member is not a birth mother who has already served an Employment Insurance waiting period for her current leave): - ii) during the following ten (10) weeks of parental/adoption leave: - a. if the Member opts to receive standard Employment Insurance parental leave benefits, the difference between 95% of the basic gross earnings and the amount of Employment Insurance earnings the Member is expected to receive if the Member qualifies for Employment Insurance benefits; or - b. if the Member opts to receive extended Employment Insurance parental leave benefits, the difference between 73% of the basic gross earnings and the amount of Employment Insurance earnings the Member is expected to receive if the Member qualifies for Employment Insurance benefits.

+- iii) Top Up will not be provided for the balance of the parental leave; however, the Member may be eligible for continued Employment Insurance parental benefits during this period; and - iv) at the end of the Member's leave for which EI benefits under their claim have been paid to completion, the University will provide a return to work bridging benefit of 100% of the basic gross weekly earnings for an additional one (1) week prior to the Member returning to work.